 Dreaming of a beach?
 Or working from an actual castle?
-Here’s our round up of where you can get a remote worker visa.
+Here’s our round up of where you can get a digital nomad visa.

 Nestled in Eastern Europe, Georgia is a country with history tracing back to the 10th century and before.
 Often mistaken for the American state of Georgia in name only, the country of Georgia was a former part of the Russian empire.

 Remote work visas in Georgia explicitly apply to freelancers, full-time employees, and business owners who can make an income regardless of their location.
 You have to stay for a minimum of 180 days to qualify for the visa and you can stay for over a year without needing to apply for a traditional residency visa.